MicrosoftDocs/visualstudio-docs/docs/install/controlling-updates-to-visual-studio-deployments.md

 * You can report product issues to us via the [Report a Problem](../ide/how-to-report-a-problem-with-visual-studio-2017.md) tool that appears both in the Visual Studio Installer and in the Visual Studio IDE.
 * You can share a product suggestion with us on [UserVoice](https://visualstudio.uservoice.com/forums/121579).
 * You can track product issues and find answers in the [Visual Studio Developer Community](https://developercommunity.visualstudio.com/).
-* You can also engage with us and other Visual Studio developers through our [Visual Studio conversation in the Gitter community](https://gitter.im/Microsoft/VisualStudio).
+* You can also engage with us and other Visual Studio developers through the [Visual Studio conversation in the Gitter community](https://gitter.im/Microsoft/VisualStudio).
 (This option requires a [GitHub](https://github.com/) account.)

 ## See also